-Factors that may increase the risk of intra-abdominal abscess may include:
+Things that raise the risk of intra-abdominal abscess may be:

-Symptoms may include:
+Symptoms may be:

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.

 American College of Surgeons